habmus/HMCUTZ_2/README.md

 # HMCUTZ
 A Barbershop website for webdev class

-Included a home page, Team page and Services page.
+Included a home page, Team page and Services page..